Lightning-Universe/lightning-flash/docs/source/general/classification_targets.rst

 Comma Delimited
 _______________

-Comma delimited targets are mutli label targets where the labels are given as comma delimited strings (`multi_label = True`).
+Targets formatted as comma delimited mutli label are given as comma delimited strings, e.g. ``train_targets = ["cat", "cat,dog", "dog,rabbit"]``.
-The inferred `labels` will be the unique labels in the train targets sorted alphanumerically.
+The inferred ``labels`` will be the unique labels in the train targets sorted alphanumerically.
-The inferred `num_classes` is the number of labels.
+The inferred ``num_classes`` is the number of labels.
 Here's an example:

 .. doctest:: targets